btclib-org/btclib/CONTRIBUTING.md

 These requirements are easily checked (and partially fixed) if you test the impact of your contribution with [tox](https://tox.wiki/).

-We also like the contribution of [sourcery](https://sourcery.ai/): you might too.

 Finally, even when it comes to mark-down (*.md files), please use [markdownlint](https://github.com/DavidAnson/markdownlint).